 I was up at 5:30 AM and worked on my story before we drove to the new Raleigh Union Station and parked in the parking structure taking a ticket.
-Then we took the elevator and walked across the street into the new building.We took the elevator and walked across the street to the new building.
-I used the bathroom waiting just three minutes when they called saying we could board the trainNorth Carolina Piedmont Train Service
+Then we took the elevator and walked across the street into the new building and had just a three minute wait when the announcement was made to board the train.North Carolina Piedmont Train Service

 The Piedmont or Piedmont Service is a twice-daily passenger train operated by Amtrak and the North Carolina Department of Transportation (NCDOT) between Raleigh and Charlotte, North Carolina.
 Operations began in May 1995.
 The North Carolina Department of Transportation owns the rolling stock used on the Piedmont, unlike the Carolinian, which uses Amtrak rolling stock.History